Do you know the tell-tale signs that your rental might be being used as a drug lab?

 Smell a rat – or something else rather unpleasant?

 If you suspect your rental is being used as a drug lab, don’t attempt to enter the premises or confront the tenants – call the police.

 Is a drug lab clean-up covered by insurance?

 The cost of repairing damage and remediating a contaminated home can stretch into the tens of thousands of dollars – and it’s a cost many landlords face alone.
 Often, landlord insurance policies exclude claims relating to drugs, whether it is a blanket exclusion or one related to a premises being used to generate income or used for illegal purposes.

-EBM RentCover is one of the few landlord insurance providers that protect a landlord’s investment property by covering drug lab clean-ups (up to $65,000 to cover damage to the building and contents caused by meth labs or hydroponic set-ups).
-It’s just another way we help landlords and property managers feel confident in their insurance provider.
+EBM RentCover is one of the few landlord insurance providers that protect a landlord’s investment property by covering drug lab clean-ups (up to $70,000 to cover damage to the building and contents caused by meth labs or hydroponic set-ups).
+It’s just another way we help landlords and property managers feel confident they are well protected by insurance.